 Rates of evolution in endosymbionts

 Along with Dr. Braig’s lab we are studying the elevated rates of nucleotide substitution in lice and their endosymbiotic bacteria.
 Lice are known to have faster rates of nucleotide substitutions than their vertebrate hosts (generally 3-5 times faster), and Nancy Moran and her colleagues have shown elevated rates of substitution in endosymbiotic bacteria.
 Does that mean that louse endosymbionts should be incredibly fast evolving?
 You’ll have to wait to hear the answer, which is a manuscript in preparation.

 Several recent and forthcoming manuscripts have resulted from a collaboration between my lab and that of Dr. Henk Braig in Wales.
 Julie Allen (Grad student, Reed Lab) traveled to Dr. Braig’s lab to take early DNA sequence data and create oligonucleotide probes that allowed us to determine that our DNA sequences were indeed from the mycetome-bound bacteria that were originally seen over 300 years ago.
 These endosymbionts reside in several distinctly different chambers (mycetomes) throughout the life of the louse, and the bacteria undergo two extracellular migrations.
 You can read about this work in our paper in the journal FASEB.

 Endosymbionts of primate lice

 A continuation of our work with Dr. Braig (see above) allowed us to sequence the 16SrRNA gene from human head lice, human body lice, chimpanzee lice, and human crab lice to confirm that these endosymbionts represent a monophyletic lineage of gamma proteobacteria.
 This work was published in Applied and Environmental Microbiology.
-You can find the sequences in Genbank, and the data matrices and trees in TreeBase.

 How humans got pubic lice